matrix-org/matrix-spec-proposals/proposals/1543-qr_code_key_verification.md

    - a random shared secret.
 5. Alice scans Bob's QR code.
 6. Alice's device ensures that:
-   - Bob's key encoded in the QR code match the key that she already has for Bob, and
+   - Bob's key encoded in the QR code matches the key that she already has for Bob, and
    - Alice's cross-signing key matches the cross-signing key encoded in the QR code.